Navid200/xDrip/docs/Accu-Chek/SmartGuide.md

 #### **Establishing connectivity**

 1- Only one app can collect from the transmitter at any time.
-If you have installed the official app or any other app that collects data from the transmitter, uninstall it.
+If you have the official app running, unpair or uninstall it.

 2- Ensure xDrip is updated to at least the current stable release.